Meatfucker/avernus/README.md

 - Add proper installer and startup script for windows and linux
 - Add an endpoint to list local models.
-- Add an endpoint to list local loras.
 - Add WAN2.1 support (waiting on diffusers update)
 - Add retrieval augmented generation support.
 - Add audio generation endpoints